Find out more about what to do if a payment services provider (PSP) repeatedly fails to provide required information.

-This page explains the steps FCA-regulated payment service providers (PSPs), including intermediary payment service providers (IPSPs), should take to meet the notification requirement specified in the Regulation (EU) 2015/847 on information accompanying transfers of funds.
+Here you will find the steps FCA-regulated PSPs, including intermediary payment service providers (IPSPs), should take to meet the notification requirement specified in the Regulation (EU) 2015/847 on information accompanying transfers of funds.

 This was transposed into UK law through the UK’s European Union (Withdrawal) Act 2018 and the UK’s Money Laundering and Transfer of Funds (Information) (Amendment) (EU Exit) Regulations 2019.